 Research on GcMAF has come from Japan as animal studies or human case studies, without large clinical human trials.
-Most of this research involves intramuscular injections of first generation purified GcMAF, first discovered in 1991 by Dr. Nobuto Yamamoto, or second generation serum GcMAF, derived from an artificial enzymatic treatment of human serum.
+Most of this research involves intramuscular injections of first-generation purified GcMAF, developed by Dr. Nobuto Yamamoto, or second-generation serum GcMAF, derived from an artificial enzymatic treatment of human serum.

-An emerging claim has surfaced that fermentations of dairy produce orally active GcMAF, with several websites either selling the finished dietary supplement or the probiotic culture with which to make GcMAF-containing yogurt or kefir at home.
+An emerging claim has surfaced that fermentations of dairy produce orally active GcMAF.
 This claim is based upon research with a compound called bovine or colostrum MAF whereby bovine colostrum is enzymatically processed to form a macrophage activating factor.
+Several websites either sell the finished dietary supplement or the probiotic culture with which to make GcMAF-containing yogurt or kefir at home.

-Although there is one human case study administering oral bovine MAF as part of a larger treatment protocol (that also included injected human serum GcMAF), the only paper that provides a methodology for manufacturing and assaying bovine MAF is a mouse study in which the finished product was injected directly into the mouse small intestine.
+Although there is one human case study in which oral bovine MAF was administered as part of a larger treatment protocol (that also included injected human serum GcMAF), the only paper that provides a methodology for manufacturing and assaying bovine MAF is a mouse study in which the finished product was injected directly into the small intestine of the mice.

-To jump from this scant evidence to a commercially available probiotic strain to make GcMAF is therefore also highly speculative.
+To jump from this scant evidence to a commercially available probiotic strain that can be used to make GcMAF is therefore also highly speculative.
 Of the companies selling these compounds, none provide independent analysis of a finished dairy culture to confirm the presence of GcMAF.
-Furthermore, the method with which to make bovine MAF as reported in the research literature bears no resemblance to the recipes found on these websites.
+Furthermore, the method used to make bovine MAF as reported in the research literature bears no resemblance to the recipes found on these websites.

-I love kefir and drink 2 cups of it every morning.
-It became the base of my breakfast smoothie, in part as an easily digestible food to prevent complications from a small bowel obstruction, but also as a probiotic-rich beverage to empower my overall health on my journey recovering from cancer.
-I am hopeful that dairy ferments may be a source of orally active GcMAF, but until we have a testable and repeatable protocol in place, there is insufficient data to claim that a specially prepared form of yogurt or kefir contain GcMAF.
+I love kefir and drink two cups of it every morning.
+It became the base of my breakfast smoothie, in part as an easily digestible food to prevent complications from a small bowel obstruction but also as a probiotic-rich beverage to bolster my overall health on my journey recovering from cancer.
+I am hopeful that dairy ferments may be a source of orally active GcMAF, but until we have a testable and repeatable protocol in place, there is insufficient data to claim that specially prepared forms of yogurt or kefir contain GcMAF.